Pregnant Carrie Underwood Reveals Her Thanksgiving Plans

-Pregnant Carrie Underwood is revealing her big Thanksgiving fans with her family as she and husband Mike Fisher prepare for the arrival of their second child.
+Pregnant Carrie Underwood is revealing her big Thanksgiving plans with her family as she and husband Mike Fisher prepare for the arrival of their second child.
 Speaking to CMT, Underwood revealed what she has planned for the big day on November 22, admitting that all she really wants this holiday season is to spend some downtime with her family after a busy few months.

 While speaking to the outlet during a recent interview, Carrie recently said that she’s feeling thankful to have a happy, healthy family after a tough year that the Inquisitr previously reported saw her suffer three sad miscarriages and a nasty fall that left her with multiple stitches in her face and a broken wrist.